← Back to News & Articles

 2. Start with one quadrant: Pick the quadrant with the biggest pain point.
 Usually Working Memory (North) for active context, or Procedural Memory (West) for repeated tasks.

-3. Connect your tools: Waymaker Sync integrates with Linear, Jira, GitHub, Notion, Slack.
-Connect the tools where your memory lives.
+3. Connect your tools: Waymaker Sync bridges your IDE with Commander and any external MCP or CLI tool.
+Connect the surfaces where your memory lives.

 4. Use Commander: Ask questions, work on features, plan initiatives.
 Commander uses the Context Compass to provide relevant memory.